dev-mattmoore/autosub/README.md

 - `--jobs`, `-j`: Number of parallel processes to use (auto-calculated if not set).
 - `--dry-run`: Only show what would be processed, do not generate output.
 - `--logfile`: Path to log file (default: `autosub.log`).
+- `--no-logfile`: Disable all logging to file (only console output).
+- `--no-color`: Disable colorized console output.

 ## Output Naming